 The fair values of cash and cash equivalents, trade accounts receivable, accounts payable and accrued liabilities, to the extent the underlying liability will be settled in cash, approximate carrying values because of the short-term nature of these instruments.
-The fair value of our long-term debt is based on quoted market rates.

 7. Shareholders' Equity